florianhartung/debugger-rs/paper/main.typ

 // Structure overview
 First, we present important fundamentals such as the lifecycle of a process in Unix/Unix-like systems.
-Then we explore the workings and techniques used by popular debuggers through specific examples.
 The next section presents our debugger with its initial requirements, development process and application in a test scenario.

 = Fundamentals